Info Source

 Communications Services

-Communications services involve activities undertaken to ensure that Government of Canada communications are effectively managed, well-coordinated, and responsive to the diverse information needs of the public.
-The communications management function ensures that the public — internal or external — receives government information, and that the views and concerns of the public are taken into account in the planning, management, and evaluation of policies, programs, services, and initiatives.
+Communications services involve activities undertaken to ensure that Government of Canada communications are effectively managed, well-coordinated and responsive to the diverse information needs of the public.
+The communications management function ensures that the public—internal or external—receives government information, and that the views and concerns of the public are taken into account in the planning, management and evaluation of policies, programs, services and initiatives.

 Communications Class of Record

-Financial Management Services
+Budget and Financial Management Services

-Financial management services involve activities undertaken to ensure the prudent use of public resources, including planning, budgeting, accounting, reporting, control and oversight, analysis, decision support and advice, and financial systems.
+Budget and financial management services involve activities undertaken to ensure the prudent use of public resources, including planning, budgeting, accounting, reporting, control and oversight, analysis, decision support and advice, and financial systems.

 Financial Management Class of Record